 The OpenCilk project welcomes your expertise and enthusiasm.
 A few specific opportunities are listed below.
-If you see anything interesting, or have ideas that we haven't thought of, please contact us on the OpenCilk discussion forum.
+If you see anything interesting, or have ideas that we haven't thought of, please contact us.

 We are interested in your experiences or issues in installing and writing code and running OpenCilk programs.
 We are also interested in collecting performance figures for different computer systems.